bluebird75/winpdb/README.rst

 The setup script copies rpdb2.py and winpdb.py modules to the Python site-packages folder.
 The scripts rpdb2, winpdb are copied to the Python binaries (scripts) folder.
 On Linux this folder is usually ``/usr/bin`` and is in the path by default.
-On Windows this folder is ``%PYTHONHOME%\Scripts`` and is not in the path by default.
+On Windows this folder is ``%PYTHONHOME%\Scripts``, where you should see a winpdb.exe and rpdb2.exe .

 Usage
 =====